aisayyid/aisayyid/README.md

 ### Hi!
 I'm Alex Isayyid, a Jr. Full- Stack Web Developer
 [![Linkedin Icon](https://img.shields.io/badge/-%20linkedin-blue?style=flat-square&logo=linkedin&logoColor=white&link=https:https://www.linkedin.com/in/alex-isayyid/)](https://www.linkedin.com/in/alex-isayyid/) [![Mail](https://img.shields.io/badge/-alexisayyid@gmail.com-gray?style=flat-square&logo=gmail&logoColor=red&link=)](mailto:alexisayyid@gmail.com)

+## About Me

+A junior web developer with the heart of an inherent creative and musician.
+With acquired skills such as JavaScript, React, Express, MongoDB, and Node.js, a certificate in Full-Stack Web Development from the University of Central Florida, and a lifelong study of music, I will continue bringing my out of the box thinking, adaptiveness, and intense passion for artistry to develop practical web applications that inspire its users.
+From producing albums, composing film and game soundtracks, to creating web applications , I am driven through the vision for the complete product.
+I have experienced projects from its inception to completion as both a leader, collaborator, and contributor.
+The critical qualities I carried from those moments are clear and benevolent communication, focus, perseverance, and leading by example.
+I will carry these qualities into the artistry of web development, always striving to be an essential and pleasant team member, with the intrinsic goal of creation.

 <!--
 **aisayyid/aisayyid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.